julietwomack/Data-Scientist-HR-Classification/README.md

 # Data Scientist HR Classification Project
 Used Python to classify whether a data scientist was looking or not looking for a job changed.
+This project was for my graduate-level Data Mining course, STAT 8240, at Kennesaw State University.
+The project earned a 100% from professor.

 ## Data Source
 **Kaggle:** [Click to access](https://www.kaggle.com/arashnic/hr-analytics-job-change-of-data-scientists)